terabyte/blog/legacy/2016-01-20-A-Tale-of-Two-Build-Systems.md

 ecosystem has complex, expressive, powerful, and strictly enforced dependency management.
 Your software builds on fixed versions.
-This means that if Team A makes a change, and Team B depends upon Team A's software project, and that change would break Team A, the build system tells them so, and prevents them from breaking.
+This means that if Team A makes a change, and Team B depends upon Team A's software project, and that change would break Team B, the build system tells team B so, and prevents team B from breaking.
 Maybe the impetus falls on Team B to "eventually upgrade to the newest code and fix the break", or maybe Team A is responsible for driving the deprecation of old versions of their software within the company.
 But neither